Los Angeles ERISA Lawyer

 ERISA stands for the “Employee Retirement Income Security Act of 1974.”
 It is a federal law which was designed to federalize and unify the field of employee benefits and applies to most insurance obtained as an employee benefit from an employer.
 Originally ERISA was targeted at employee pension plans and provided employee protections.
 Over the years, the law has been amended numerous times and now covers most employer provided insurance benefits and does more to protect insurance companies than policyholders.

-ERISA covers employer issued benefits including those related to pensions, life insurance benefits, disability insurance benefits and health benefits.
+ERISA covers employer issued benefits including those related to pensions, life insurance benefits, disability insurance benefits, health benefits, wellness program benefits, employee assistance plans (EAP), disease-specific benefits (i.e., cancer), and so on.

 ERISA also set up a series of administrative procedures and standards of review that stripped most policyholders of the ability to sue an insurance company in a normal court of law.
 Think of ERISA as a different system with its own set of rules.